 Sticking to 2 applications a year is best with a maximum amount of 50 lbs per 1000 s/f per application.
 This makes a 100 lb per 1000 s/f a year maximum.

-You don’t want to add too much lime.
-Making your lawn too alkaline will cause the same problems as making it to acidic.
+Yes.
+Adding too much lime to your lawn will make it too alkaline which can cause the same problems as making it to acidic.
 The lawn will not be able to absorb nutrients.

 How to Apply Lime to Lawn

-2. Purchase Lime- Purchase a quality pelletized lime such as Soil Doctor.
-This can be purchased at big box stores or garden centers.
+3. Purchase Lime- Purchase a quality pelletized lime such as Soil Doctor Lawn Lime.
+This can be purchased at big box stores, garden centers, or online.

-5. Water- If you have an irrigation system then irrigate after applying lime.
-If you can’t water afterwards it’s really not a problem as long as you don’t apply during a stretch of hot temperatures.
+5. Water- If you have an irrigation system than irrigate after applying lime.
+If you can’t water afterwards it’s really not a problem as long as you don’t apply during a stretch of hot, dry weather.
+This could stress your lawn.

 Can You Lime, Fertilize, and Seed at the Same Time?